grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 [//]: # (### Rendezvous with the Gnat)

-Within an hour, Shakes voice lit up the ship-to-ship radio in the control room.
+Within an hour, Shakes's voice lit up the ship-to-ship radio in the control room.
 "Break.
 Break.
 This is the mighty _Gnat_.
 Were those fuckin' ear-splitting pings coming from the folks I'm looking for?"

 Hemi climbed the ladder to the control room and took the mic from the overhead radio.
-"Indeed _Gnat_.
+"Indeed, _Gnat_.
 This is the _Prospect_ and we are glad to know now that we were not pinging an Authority battleship."

 "Ah," said Shakes, "so my subterfugal modifications were effective?
-Wait till you see what I fuckin' did Hemi.
+Wait till you see what I fuckin' did, Hemi.
 You're going to love it."

 Hemi smiled into the mic.
-"Sounds good Captain Shakes.
-You did not break off your mating collar while making those modifications did you?"
+"Sounds good, Captain Shakes.
+You did not break off your mating collar while making those modifications, did you?"

 "Nope.
 It's still riding with fucking pride atop the _Gnat's_ sail.
 Mating with the _Prospect_ should be at least as smooth as last time."

 "I hope it does not go that badly," said Hemi.
 "OK, we will put the _Prospect_ in gear, and drive forward slowly.
 Just like last time, you can come up underneath, and put the _Gnat_ on the mating collar."

 "Roger that.
-But... you're going to have to come up shallower.
+But...you're going to have to come up shallower.
 I might have more confidence than I used to, but I still don't want to push the _Gnat_ as deep as you are now if I don't fuckin' hafta."

 Captain Percy had been listening to the conversation from below at the navigation station.
 Now she climbed up to the control room to sort out the details of this maneuver with Hemi.